• Skip to main content

 Jump to Recipe

-This chocolate cherry bundt cake is a chocolate and cherry lovers dream come true!
-It's a rich, dense cake with a brownie-like consistency, and you have my promise that the chocolate and cherry taste will make you swoon with delight!
+This Double Chocolate Cherry Bundt cake is a chocolate and cherry lovers dream come true!
+It's a rich, dense cake with a brownie-like consistency.
+You have my promise that the chocolate and cherry flavor of this rich cake will make you swoon with delight!

 A chocolate cherry bundt cake dusted with confectioners sugar and stuffed full of fresh cherries.